riteshja88/URLShortenerRESTAPIService/README.md

 # URL Shortener REST API Service

 We need a URL shortener REST API service that allows you to create and manage short URLs.
-Each short URL created has statistics that track the time it was created, the last time it was accessed, the number of times it was accessed since the start of the day, and the minimum/maximum/average number of times it was accessed in a day and the total number of times it was accessed since created, time(im ms) taken to create shortened URL, minimum/maximum/average/last time(in milliseconds) taken to access shortened url.
+Each short URL created has statistics that track the time it was created, the last time it was accessed, the number of times it was accessed since the start of the day, and the minimum/maximum/average number of times it was accessed in a day and the total number of times it was accessed since created, time(in ms) taken to create shortened URL, minimum/maximum/average/last time(in milliseconds) taken to access shortened url.
 Additionally it also maintains service level stats.

 It is expected to not use any other database service and use data structures, libraries or solutions within the language instead, for example HashTable.
 It is fine if all the data is lost when the service is restarted.